 - Neuroma pain (although evidence suggests that TMSKR may prevent or treat neuroma pain, any cut nerve has the potential to develop painful end-neuromas).

 - Phantom limb pain

-- Transfer sensation—if skin is denervated during the TMR procedure, sensory afferents from transferred nerves may reinnervate this skin.
+- Transfer sensation—if skin is denervated during the TMSKR procedure, sensory afferents from transferred nerves may reinnervate this skin.
 Touching the reinnervated skin may allow the patient to feel sensations, often described as a “tingling feeling,” which seem to come from their missing limb.
 Although patients should be aware of this possibility, most patients have not found this to be burdensome.